surmwill/recycler_unity/README.md

 protected override void OnRebindExistingData()
 {
     // Called instead of OnBindNewData when this entry is bound - but to the data it had before (and still currently contains).
-    // We might, for example, resume a paused async operation here instead of restarting everything.
+    // We might, for example, resume a paused async operation here instead of starting it all over again.
 }

 protected override void OnSentToRecycling()